Brooklyn Community Foundation

 - Strong alignment with racial justice and equity goals essential

-- BIPOC-led organizations receive priority consideration
+- BIPOC-led organisations receive priority consideration

 - Focus on community-led, grassroots solutions